solidsnakedev/cardano-node-docker/README.md

 ```

 ### Interacting with Cardano node
-Once inside the container you can interact with cardano node
+Once you're inside the container you can interact with `cardano-node` and `cardano-cli`
 ```
 cardano-cli query tip --testnet-magic $TESNET_NETWORK_MAGIC
 ```